 - Existing medical expenses and future care costs

-- Physical therapy, medications and rehabilitation
+- Physical therapy, medications, and rehabilitation

 - Disability accommodations and assistive equipment